VedantBedi/Image-Classification-and-Artification-Detection/README.md

 #### **Pipeline Steps**:
 1. **Artifact Detection**: Use Grad-CAM to localize areas of interest in the classified image.
-2. **Fix Explanation**: Narrow artifact choices and provide explanations for the artifact fixes.
+2. **Explanation Generation**: Narrow artifact choices and provide explanations for the artifact fixes.

 ---